Modern Platform Features

 Einstein AI Features

-Einstein encompasses Salesforce’s AI capabilities.
+Einstein covers Salesforce’s AI capabilities.
 A CTA must understand what each tool does and when to recommend it.

 Einstein Feature Matrix